moshuilanting/RYOLO/README.md

 # RYOLO
-a object-free visual relation detection method: Relation You Only Look Once
+a object-free visual relationship detection method for scene graph generation: Relationship You Only Look Once